 Quite the contrary, Messieurs and Mesdames.
 Doll making is hard, and it has a proud history of uplifting successful purveyors from poverty to wealth.
 Take that, Adam Smith!
 (Sorry, I’m caught up in all the 2012 pre-election tailgating.)

 It’s undeniably true, however, that doll designing does have the power to change lives: not just by spreading happiness to the children and adults who get the finished products, but by physically lifting its participants from one tax bracket to the other.
-And that notion of beingjanefondadollmaker_NEW independent and self-actualizing should be applauded.
+And that notion of being independent and self-actualizing should be applauded.

 Many, many years ago, a TV movie called “The Dollmaker” showed how an uneducated but enterprising woman was able to save her family during depression days.
 Unschooled and seemingly without hope, she uses her finesse with an ax, her talent as a whittler, and her mother-bear survival skills to keep her family fed and alive.
 They manage to have their home saved and their bellies filled because of the power of a doll.
 Starring Jane Fonda as the homespun woman with grit and gumption, the movie celebrated feminism and liberation.
 Equal parts “Norma Rae” and “The Grapes of Wrath,” it was a slice of history with a side dish of sentimentality.
 (Lots of slow-motion shots of wood being split apart and needles being threaded.)